jee00609/AWS_Foundational/개념 모음/AWS Global Accelerator.md

 A company is planning to launch an ecommerce site in a single AWS Region to a worldwide user base Which AWS services will allow the company to reach users and provide low latency and high transfer speeds?
 (Select TWO)

 -> **AWS Global Accelerator** & **Amazon CloudFront**

+### NO.269
+A company wants to use an AWS service to continuously monitor the health of its application endpoints based on proximity to application users. <br/>
+The company also needs to route traffic to healthy Regional endpoints and to improve application availability and performance.<br/>
+Which service will meet these requirements?